microsoft/WebTemplateStudio/docs/Terminology.md

 - `Extension` - Refers to the Visual Studio Extension that lies at the heart of the application in the architecture diagram above.
 - `Telemetry` - The telemetry collected by our VS Code extension, such as frameworks selected and time to generate.
 Collected telemetry is sent to Azure App Insights.
-- `Client/Front` End Wizard - Refers to the front end of the WebTS wizard, where all user interaction occurs.
-The front end wizard is created with React Typescript and is displayed through the React Panel.
+- `Client/Front` End Wizard - Refers to the front-end of the WebTS wizard, where all user interaction occurs.
+The front-end wizard is created with React Typescript and is displayed through the React Panel.
-- `React Panel` - Displays the React front end wizard and communicates between the front end wizard and the extension through post messages.
+- `React Panel` - Displays the React front-end wizard and communicates between the front-end wizard and the extension through post messages.
 - `Engine Core` - GitHub Repository shared between WebTS and WinTS that handles all of the logic for merging templates.
 - `Engine API` - A local server used to communicate between the typescript extension and the .NET Engine Core.
 - `CosmosDB Module` - Module for deploying Azure Resource Manager (ARM) templates to create Cosmos databases for the user.